Anger Management Techniques

 • At what point did anger tip over to feeling out of control?

 It takes time and practice to learn to respond to triggers in a different way.
 Try not to beat yourself up if you fall back into old patterns.
 Continue to log and reflect on what happened and what you would like to happen.
-If you feel over time nothing is shifting you might want to consider therapy.
+If you feel that over time, nothing is shifting, you might want to consider therapy.

 Communicating assertively allows you to express yourself clearly and openly.
 This can be a more helpful way to communicate than shouting, being passive-aggressive, or bottling up how you’re feeling.

-Assertiveness and effective interpersonal communication is something that we’re rarely taught.
+Assertiveness and effective interpersonal communication are something that we’re rarely taught.
 However, there are plenty of resources out there that can help with this:

 • Therapy can be another resource for developing assertiveness.